npcooley/COG_to_TAX/README.md

 # the COG list
 # the tax dump

-# A is pretty simple, just trigger a job with pre and post scripts
+# A is simple, just trigger a job with pre and post scripts
 JOB A Plan/Plan.sub

 # Within the B subdag pre and post scripts manage success and planning of a